pidazlya/Beasiscope/README.md

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript
-- Backend: (mention backend tech if any, e.g., Node.js, PHP)
+- Backend: PHP
-- Database: (mention database tech if used)
+- Database: MySQL

 ## How to Run
-(Provide basic instructions for running or deploying the project)
+use localhost

 ## Contact
-For questions or collaboration, reach out at: [your-email@example.com] or visit my GitHub profile.
+For questions or collaboration, reach out at: marfridahallia@gmail.com or visit my GitHub profile.

 ---